-Career assessments relating to interests, abilities, and personality are available free-of-charge to WWCC students and are interpreted by professionally-trained staff.
-Some assessments are readily available online at wwcc.edu/career-services/ explore/, and others may be requested or recommended during individual appointments.
-WWCC's career services website also provides labor market information for in-demand occupations and related educational pathways, as well as resume-building tools and networking advice.
+Career assessments relating to interests, abilities, personality, and decision-making styles are available free-of-charge to WWCC students and are interpreted by professionally-trained staff.
+Some assessments are readily available online at wwc.edu/career-services/explore/, and others may be requested or recommended during individual appointments. wwc.edu/career-services/explore/, and others may be requested or recommended during individual appointments. wwc.edu/career-services/explore/, and others may be requested or recommended during individual appointments. wwc.edu/career-services/explore/, and others may be requested or recommended during individual appointments. wwc.edu/career-services/explore/, and others may be requested or recommended during individual appointments. wwc.edu/career-services/explore/, and others may be requested or recommended during individual appointments. wwc.edu/career-services/explore/, and others may be requested or recommended during individual appointments. wwc.edu/career-services/explore/, as well as resume-building tools and networking advice.
 WWCC partners with WorkSource to coordinate on- and off-campus jobs for students, and various campus clubs and departments sponsor or attend regional career-focused events and job fairs throughout the year.